alper/alpernl/content/posts/lazy-ass-music-videos/index.md

   - /dingen/2008/11/lazy-ass-music-videos/

 ---
 So I get bored on a Friday night and I want a decent way to watch music videos.
-Rather than look for a service which provides this ((Surely there are a ton of usable music video players online by now.)), I decided to revive our own toy of a couple years ago, so it's alive (again!): [LastTV](http://lasttv.net/).
+Rather than look for a service which provides this [^1], I decided to revive our own toy of a couple years ago, so it's alive (again!): [LastTV](http://lasttv.net/).

 More explanation [here](http://lasttv.net/news/2008/11/29/and-were-back/).
 And I guess this blatantly labels me as a programmer, no?

+[^1]: Surely there are a ton of usable music video players online by now.